 - 2. Air Quality Control Zone: That area as defined in Section 1.02(1). - 3.
-Ambient Air: That portion of the atmosphere outside of buildings to which the general public has access. - 4.
-Burning Season: That period of time from November 1st through March 31st in the following year. - 5.
-Civil Action: In addition to the penalties set forth in this ordinance for a smoke abatement violation, the Air Quality Board may bring civil action for appropriate relief including a temporary or permanent injunction to enforce compliance with the provisions of this ordinance. - 6.
-Commission: The Pennington County Board of Commissioners. - 7.
-Construction Activity: Any temporary activity which involves the removal or alteration of the natural or preexisting cover of one acre or more of land.
+Air Quality Division: There is hereby created Rapid City Air Quality Division located in the Rapid City Planning and Zoning Office.
+The Air Quality Division shall be responsible for the administration and enforcement of both the Rapid City Ordinance and the Pennington County Ordinance 12. - 4.
+Ambient Air: That portion of the atmosphere outside of buildings to which the general public has access. - 5.
+Burning Season: That period of time from November 1st through March 31st in the following year. - 6.
+Civil Action: In addition to the penalties set forth in this ordinance for a smoke abatement violation, the Air Quality Board may bring civil action for appropriate relief including a temporary or permanent injunction to enforce compliance with the provisions of this ordinance. - 7.
+Commission: The Pennington County Board of Commissioners. - 8.
+Construction Activity: Any temporary activity which involves the removal or alteration of the natural or pre-existing cover of one acre or more of land.
 Construction activity shall include but not be limited to stripping of topsoil, drilling, blasting, excavation, dredging, ditching, grading, street maintenance and repair, or earth moving.
-Construction activity is generally completed within one year. - 8.
+Construction activity is generally completed within one year. - 9.
 Continuous Operating Activity: Any activity which may cause particulate fugitive emissions to be released into the ambient air and which is conducted on an on-going basis in the same locality.
 Continuous operation is associated with winter sanding of paved parking lots and maintenance of unpaved parking lots of more than one acre in size and with street sanding and cleaning of streets, highways and roads.